Fence not growing

 Landscaping

-The answer to 'fence not growing' is that there are several common causes, including poor soil quality, insufficient sunlight, and improper installation.
-Symptoms may include sparse or stunted growth, discolored or wilting plants, and gaps in the fence line.
-To address these issues, you can try improving the soil, adjusting the fence placement, or replanting with more suitable species.
+The answer to 'fence not growing' is that there are several common causes, including poor soil quality, lack of sunlight, and improper installation.
+Symptoms may include sparse or stunted growth, discoloration, and gaps in the fence line.
+Solutions can include amending the soil, adjusting the fence placement, and potentially replacing damaged or dead sections.

 Step-by-Step Guide